Thirty-two students from Wayzata High School have been named National Merit Scholar semifinalists. Congratulations to this year’s semifinalists!

 Communications & Involvement

-The superintendent may close school, delay the start of school or dismiss school early because of extreme weather or other emergency conditions.
-Phone calls, email and text messages (message and data rates may apply) will be sent to all families using the district’s parent notification system.
-Announcements will also be posted on the district website at www.wayzataschools.org and shared with the following local media: WCCO Radio 830 AM; WCCO-TV, Channel 4; KSTP-TV, Channel 5; KMSP-TV, Channel 9; and KARE- TV, Channel 11.
+Announcements will also be posted on the district website at www.wayzataschools.org, District Facebook and Twitter, and shared with the following local media: WCCO Radio 830 AM; WCCO-TV, Channel 4; KSTP-TV, Channel 5; KMSP-TV, Channel 9; and KARE- TV, Channel 11.
 If an early dismissal is required during the school day, we will follow the designated plan we should have on file for your child/children.

-When Wayzata Public Schools is closed all day, this includes Home Base child care, early childhood classes and preschool, community use of facilities, and youth and adult evening events and classes.
+When Wayzata Public Schools is closed all day, this includes Home Base child care, early childhood classes and preschool, community use of facilities, Adult Basic Education classes, and youth and adult evening events and classes.

 If Wayzata Public Schools announces a late start, Home Base will also start late.
 If school is starting two hours late, then Home Base child care will open at 8:30 a.m. and morning preschool and early childhood programs will be canceled.
 If an early dismissal is announced after 6:30 a.m., children already at Home Base (or in their classrooms) will need to be picked up within one hour.
 Home Base suggests you have an emergency plan in place.
 If an emergency closing is necessary on a Non School Day, WCCO AM (830) radio will announce the closing as Wayzata Home Base.